fboes/aerofly-weather/docs/command-line.md

 * [`aerowx-checkwx [ICAO-CODE] [CHECKWX_APIKEY]`](../bin/aerowx-checkwx):
   Fetch [METAR information](./metar.md) supplied by https://api.checkwx.com/.
 You will need a valid `[CHECKWX_APIKEY]` from https://api.checkwx.com/, and supply the `[ICAO-CODE]` of your selected airport.

-Whenever you are asked for an ICAO code, you may supply `DEP` / `ARR` to get your last Aerofly FS 2 flightplan departure / arrival airport.
+Whenever you are asked for an ICAO code, you may supply `DEP` / `ARR` instead to get your last Aerofly FS 2 flightplan departure / arrival airport.

 There is an extend documentation for each command line tool by appending `--help`.
 There are extra options which lets you manipulate time, day and flightplan settings.